vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ```

+#### Related Packages
+Related packages which are used by two different modules are can be placed into one common Maven module.
+This module can be then used as Maven dependency.

 ## 2. Distribute Complexity
 Code structure is improved by distributing complexity into multiple Code Containers.
 Local complexity is prioritized over total complexity.